Andrew W. Ade

 Ph.D.University of North Carolina

-Dr. Andrew Ade joined the Westminster College faculty in 2003.
-His teaching and research interests include Drama History and Criticism, Playwriting, World Fiction, and Film Studies.
-He coordinates the college First-Year Writing Program, runs the Playwriting Workshop, and is the Alpha Psi Omega advisor.
-A native of Kansas City, Missouri, Andrew received his B.A. in English at Northwestern University before serving as a Peace Corps high school teacher in the Republic of Zaïre (today, Democratic Republic of Congo).
+Dr. Andrew Ade received his B.A. in English at Northwestern University before serving as a Peace Corps high school teacher in the Republic of Zaïre (today, Democratic Republic of the Congo).
 He subsequently earned his M.A. and Ph.D. in Comparative Literature at the University of North Carolina at Chapel Hill.
-Between graduate degrees, he worked in Paris as the American Lecturer at Groupe HEC, the national business school of France.
-He received a 2006 NEH Summer Seminar grant to study Modernism in Paris.
-He has been active in committee and respondent work for the KCACT Festival network (Region 2) since 2003, and more recently for the National Playwriting Program (NPP).
-An award-winning and published playwright, he has written full-length, one-act, and short plays, as well as the book and lyrics for a musical.
-He is a recipient of the 2009 Kennedy Center National Teaching Artist Grant for playwriting and has had creative-writing Residency Fellowships at Hambidge Center for the Creative Arts and the Ragdale Foundation.
+He has worked as the American Lecturer at Groupe HEC, a leading French business school, and received an NEH Summer Seminar grant to study Modernist art in Paris.
+He joined the Westminster faculty in 2003, where his teaching and research interests include Drama History and Criticism, Playwriting, World Fiction, and Film Studies.
+He coordinates the college’s First-Year Writing Program and runs the Playwriting Workshop.
+An award-winning and published playwright, Dr. Ade has written full-length, one-act, and short plays, as well as the book and lyrics for a musical.
+His plays have been produced from NYC to Chicago.
+Over the last decade he has participated annually in the KCACT Festival network (Region 2) and, more recently, for the National Playwriting Program (NPP).
+For his playwriting, he was a recipient of the 2009 Kennedy Center National Teaching Artist Grant, a 2012-2013 Heinz Endowments Fellow, and has had creative-writing Residency Fellowships at MacDowell Colony, The Ragdale Foundation and The Hambidge Center for the Creative Arts.

 Bethany F. Hicok